Harnessing Python for versatile audio encoding

 Advanced audio processing

-Let's create a more comprehensive audio processing function that includes normalization, volume adjustment, and fade effects.
+Below is an example of a comprehensive audio processing function that includes normalization, volume adjustment, and fade effects:

 from pydub import AudioSegment